-On May 14, 1996, a 15-year-old middle school student shot
+On May 14, 1996, a 15-year-old middle school student shot his

-boy shot himself right before crashing the school bus into the family room of
+right before crashing the school bus into the family room of

 a house.
 The boy, dressed in a cowboy hat and poncho, was holding

 the obituaries of two recently deceased classmates (Horiuchi,

 et al., 1996).

 One month earlier across town, Caz and Joey, bright, popular

-high school students were lab partners in honors physics
+high school students were lab partners in honors physics class.

-barrier wall at 70 miles an hour, killing himself instantly.
+70 miles an hour, killing himself instantly.

 Depression During a Unique Period of Development